'Certainly Disheartening:' Decrease in Cotton Futures Could Affect Local Crops

 "In the 60s to 70s cents range is still pretty good, but compared to where we've been for the last couple years it's certainly disheartening," said Darren Hudson, a professor in the department of agricultural and applied economics and director of the Texas Tech Cotton Economics Research Institute.
 Low cotton futures are partially due to shifts in supply and demand, and partially due to fears the United States will go over the fiscal cliff, he said.

-“Part of it has to do with sort of the confidence that investors in the market at this point,” Hudson said.
-“We’re staring at pretty substantial tax increases and government expenditure decreases, which is going to have a huge impact on interest rates, market behavior – things like that.”
+"Part of it has to do with sort of the confidence that investors in the market at this point," Hudson said.
+"We're staring at pretty substantial tax increases and government expenditure decreases, which is going to have a huge impact on interest rates and market behavior."

 With cotton prices low and grain prices high, Hudson said the South Plains may see 10 to 15 percent fewer acres of cotton next year.
 "We're forecasting a move away from cotton this year and certainly in those areas out there," he said.
 "Out here we're probably going to lose some acres to grain sorghum because those markets are looking pretty good."